bkiers/retrofit-oauth/README.md

 ## Run the demo

-1. create a new project: [console.developers.google.com](https://console.developers.google.com)
+1. create a new project: [console.developers.google.com](https://console.developers.google.com),
-2. go to
+   and go to
     * `APIs & auth`
         * `Credentials`
             * `Create New Client ID`